macOS

 The new macOS.
 Latest macOS version.
 How to check macOS versions.
 How to upgrade macOS.

-The latest macOS version is macOS Tahoe 26 (released September 15, 2025).
-Check if you should get Tahoe and see how to upgrade.
+The latest macOS version is macOS Tahoe 26.3 (released March, 2026).
+Here's how to get Tahoe and if you should upgrade.
 Apple releases a new macOS version every year.
 Major macOS releases are announced at Apple’s Worldwide Developers Conference (WWDC) in June, with a release in September.
 Here's more about the latest Mac OS.

 With the new macOS, you'll need a terminal application to get full use of your Mac.
 Apple includes the Mac terminal but I prefer Warp Terminal.
-Warp is an easy-to-use terminal application, with AI assistance to help you learn and remember terminal commands.
-Download Warp Terminal now; it's FREE and worth a try.
+Warp is an easy-to-use terminal application, with AI assistance to help you remember terminal commands.
+Even if you already use another terminal, now’s a good time to download Warp and try it for free.

 You should upgrade to the latest macOS version (unless your Mac is old and slow! see below).
 Start here: